PiusSunday/PiusSunday/README.md

 ## About Me

-I'm a Cross Platform Developer (specializing in Mobile Development and Data Science) pursuing my Bachelors in Computer Science.
+I'm a Student, Google IT Support Certificate Holder and Cross Platform Developer (specializing in Mobile Development and Data Science) with a Bachelors Degree in Computer Science.

 I enjoy contributing to Open Source Projects and I'm really enthusiastic about learning new technologies.
 In 2020, I learnt Java Basics.
 In 2021 I learnt HTML, CSS and a bit of JavaScript.
 At the moment, I’m currently learning Flutter/Dart || Python for Data Science || APIs.